 \subsection{Training Details and Cost}

 For modular arithmetic tasks training by AdamW, we use a full batch size on 1 GeForce RTX 4090 GPU, training for 10000 optimization steps with weight decay 1 or fixed weight norm 30.
 The hyperparameters for training with AdamW are given in Table \ref{tab:AdamW training hypeparameters}.
 For our toy optimizer WanD training, since it is not yet fully developed, there are many hyperparameters that directly affect the generalization of the training results.
+Among them, the learning rate, temperature, and friction coefficient are the three key factors that determine the training results.
 We provide a set of hyperparameter combinations in the code that can generalized well.

 For WLMD sampling, we use 4 GPUs to run 8 processes.
 Each process uses the same data split and updates the entropy landscape according to a different random seed.
 A single process runs 100,000 epochs at a time, then calculates the average entropy of all processes and updates the entropy landscape.
 When running 8 WLMD processes on 4 GeForce RTX 4090 GPUs, it takes about a day for each process to update 1M epochs.
 When running 8 WLMD processes on 4 NVIDIA H100 GPUs, it takes about 16 to 17 hours for each process to update 1M epochs.
 In order for the entropy landscape to converge to its true distribution, tens to hundreds of millions of epochs are typically required.
 For detailed hyperparameter settings, please refer to the code we provide.